-After that grabbing Boots of Speed is usually a good idea.
+After that grabbing Boots is usually a good idea.
 Beyond that it depends on how much gold you have when you happen to go back.
 Ideally if you can stay in lane do so.
 It does get risky if you stay in lane when your opponent goes back to base however because they will come back at an item advantage.

 Finally Fiendish Codex is the perfect item to give you some needed CDR for your ultimate and ability power.
 If you are falling behind then instead of spending so much on this you can try to rush and grab Ionian Boots of Lucidity in order to grab the CDR.
 Just remember that the CDR is more important than the damage.
 You want to have your Crescendo up as often as possible.

 This is your core build.
 After you buy your Ruby Sightstone you should only need to buy 1 ward every time you back (You can have 3 wards on the map at a time Ruby Sightstone gives you 5 ).
 Frost Queen's Claim will give you some extra Ability power and an awesome single target area of effect passive.

 Since you already have enough Cooldown reduction I recommend getting some Magic penetration with Sorcerer's Shoes which will give you a bit more damage with your boots.

 When you're behind or if your enemy team has a lot of CC:

 Twin Shadows I use primarily for warding.
 This item gives you some extra movement speed and the ability to see if anyone is in the enemy jungle before blindly walking in to ward.